Seasonal

 What it means for your move

-Arrange snow removal at the new home before you arrive
+Arrange snow removal at the destination before the truck arrives

 How should you plan a winter interprovincial move?